aymenhamrouni/DGET-Dual-Graph-Embedding-Transformer-for-Hybrid-RF-OWC-IoT-Networks/README.md

   - `Label` derives from feasibility/selection combinations and is used as the training target

-Notes:
+.

 - `docplex` installs from pip.
 For large scenarios or exact solving, install IBM CPLEX and set environment variables; otherwise small/medium runs can proceed with community behavior.
+The community docplex package supports only small instances.
+For large-scale or exact runs, install the IBM ILOG CPLEX Optimization Studio (academic version) and set: export CPLEX_STUDIO_DIR=/path/to/cplex export PYTHONPATH=$CPLEX_STUDIO_DIR/cplex/python/3.x/x86-64_linux
 - Backend for Matplotlib is set to `TkAgg` in `main.py` and `DGET.py`.
 Make sure Tk is available or switch the backend if needed.